 There is an invisible system, formed of millions of unconscious decisions, that silently directs our actions and the amount of opportunity that people can access.
 Min and I still both live a life of opportunity.
 Neither of us fear the police, or have been taught to keep our hands in our pockets while shopping on the assumption that we’re probably going to steal something.
 How did we get here?
 How did society decide that some groups were trustworthy and others weren’t?
 What even is race?

 Race is a “folk taxonomy” that has emerged over centuries of declaring people part of in-groups and out-groups.
 Who belongs to which race has actually been pretty fluid over time.
 For example, different groups have been considered “white” over the years.
 At one point Eastern Europeans were considered a separate group than white people.
 The Caucasus – the namesake of Caucasian people – is located in West Asia.
 We’ve moved people in and out of different racial classifications over time, and assigned positive and negative associations to these groups.
 Asian Americans, for example, eventually came to be seen as industrious, from earlier associations of “exotic” that still persist today.
 Black people, through systematic oppression, colonialism and slavery were painted as inferior.
-While race and racial-associations are social inventions, the outcomes of believing in race are very real.
+While race and racial-associations are social constructs, the outcomes of believing in race are very real.
 Millions have died, been tortured and denied opportunity for centuries in the name of a social construct of race.
 Yet, pretending that race doesn’t exist also doesn’t help.